nextensio/docs/content/en/Architecture/onboarding/_index.md

 :-------------------------:
 ![](/architecture/onboarding/host_add.jpg)

-So in the above page, we would add TWO hosts - appx.awesomecustomer.com and appy.awesomecustomer.com.
+So in the above page, we would add TWO hosts (applications) - appx.awesomecustomer.com and appy.awesomecustomer.com.
 The attributes can be left alone for now since adding the hosts is sufficient for bootstrapping.
 We can similarly skip the AppGroup attributes for bootstrapping.
 The full capabilities will be explained in more detail in section [Policies and Attributes](/architecture/policyattr.html)